NamanSingh69/Calorie-Prediction-Model/README.md

 2. **Random Forest Regressor**
    - **Description:** An ensemble learning method using multiple decision trees to improve predictive performance.
-   - **Performance:** Initially achieved an MAE of ~1.71 and an R² score of ~1.00.
-After hyperparameter tuning, MAE slightly improved to ~1.69.
+   - **Performance:** Initially achieved an MAE of ~1.71 and an R² score of ~0.99.
+After hyperparameter tuning, MAE slightly improved to ~1.68.

 3. **XGBoost Regressor**
    - **Description:** An optimized gradient boosting framework known for its efficiency and performance.
-   - **Performance:** Initially achieved an MAE of ~1.36 and an R² score of ~1.00.
-After hyperparameter tuning, MAE further improved to ~1.14.
+   - **Performance:** Initially achieved an MAE of ~1.36 and an R² score of ~0.99.
+After hyperparameter tuning, MAE further improved to ~1.13.

 4. **Neural Network (Deep Learning)**
    - **Description:** A sequential neural network with dense layers and dropout regularization to predict the target variable.
-   - **Performance:** Achieved an MAE of ~1.47 and an R² score of ~1.00.
+   - **Performance:** Achieved an MAE of ~1.62 and an R² score of ~0.99.

 ### **Conclusion:**

-- **Best Performer:** The tuned XGBoost model outperformed all other models with the lowest MAE (~1.14) and an R² score close to 1.00, indicating excellent predictive capability.
+- **Best Performer:** The tuned XGBoost model outperformed all other models with the lowest MAE (~1.13) and an R² score close to 1.00, indicating excellent predictive capability.
 - **Model Selection:** Despite similar high R² scores across models, MAE provides a clearer understanding of average prediction errors, making XGBoost the preferred choice.

 ## Model Interpretability

 Understanding how models make predictions is crucial for trust and transparency.
-This project leverages SHAP (SHapley Additive exPlanations) and LIME (Local Interpretable Model-agnostic Explanations) for model interpretability.
+This project leverages SHAP (SHapley Additive exPlanations) and is plotted.

 ### SHAP

 - **Global Interpretation:** SHAP summary plots and dependence plots reveal the overall feature importance and their interactions.
 - **Local Interpretation:** SHAP force plots explain individual predictions by showing the contribution of each feature.

-### LIME

-- **Instance-Level Explanation:** Provides explanations for specific predictions, highlighting which features influenced the model's decision the most for a given instance.

 ## Hyperparameter Tuning